chris-rock/chef-demo/README.md

 This project illustrates a setup of the Chef ecosystem.
 Currently, it includes the following products:

-- Chef Server (including Chef Manage) running in a VM on
+- Chef Server (including Chef Manage) running in a VM
 - Chef Analytics running in separate VM
 - Chef Clients running in Docker container